ZisisFl/Online-Anomaly-Detection-Root-Cause-Analysis/kafka_producer/README.md

 ```

 ## Environment
 You will also need to create a `.env` file containing the required environmental variables in order to connect with the TPC-DS SQL database and the sink Kafka Broker.
+You can make a copy of the .env.example file provided to create yours.
 ```sh
 DB_HOST=localhost
 DB_PORT=5432